Released Chibok girls, a promise fulfilled by President Buhari: Niger CAN - Nigeria Today

 Released Chibok girls, a promise fulfilled by President Buhari: Niger CAN

-The CAN Chairman in the state, Rev. Mattew Echioda, said this in an interview with newsmen in Minna on Tuesday.
+The CAN Chairman in the state, Rev. Mattew Echioda, said this in an interview with the News Agency of Nigeria (NAN) in Minna on Tuesday.

 Echioda said the release of the girls would give hope to parents of the remaining girls who were still in captivity that their daughters would also be freed soon.